Art Galleries

 Facilitated By: Langley City and Finding Present

-The Free Little Art Gallery Langley is a community-driven initiative designed to provide a no-cost, accessible space where youth can display, share, and take home artwork without oversight or judgment.
+The Free Little Art Gallery Langley is a community-driven initiative that provides a no-cost, accessible space where youth can display, share, and take home artwork without oversight or judgment.
 Inspired by the growing movement of Free Little Art Galleries across North America and the Lower Mainland.
 The Langley City Free Little Art Gallery (FLAG) for Youth is the 2nd Youth specific FLAG in B.C. and the first on this side of the Fraser River.

 This project offers a miniature display case/cabinet where young artists can proudly showcase their creations in a public setting.
-Much like the well-known Little Free Libraries, this gallery also operates on a “take one, leave one” model and includes free art supplies such as sketchbooks, markers, paints, and brushes for youth who may face financial or material barriers to participation.
+Much like the well-known Little Free Libraries, this gallery operates on a “take one, leave one” model and provides free art supplies, such as sketchbooks, markers, paints, and brushes, for youth who may face financial or material barriers to participation.

 Follow: @freelittleartgallerylangley